 Migrating Sisense across Environments

 Many users that implement Sisense maintain copies of their dashboards locally or across multiple environments for a variety of reasons.
 With multiple instances of Sisense, you can test and verify your data’s accuracy before publishing dashboards to a production environment where accuracy is critical.
 You can save external copies of dashboards for disaster recovery.
-OEMs can support a master server and separate servers for each of their customers, copying the relevant dashboards from the master server to the appropriate customer server.
+OEMs can support a primary server and separate servers for each of their customers, copying the relevant dashboards from the primary server to the appropriate customer server.
 Sisense enables Administrators and Designers to maintain multiple copies of their dashboards and migrate them quickly and easily across multiple environments.

-There are two options for migrating dashboards from the Sisense Web Application.
+There are two options for migrating dashboards from the Sisense.
 The first option is to export your dashboards into a .dash file locally, and then import the dashboards into the relevant environments.
 This option is useful if you do not have access to the server, for example, if you are an OEM providing dashboards to your customers.
 For more information about exporting dashboards, see Exporting Sisense Dashboards.

-The second option is to copy the dashboard to another server from the Sisense Web Application.
+The second option is to copy the dashboard to another server from the Sisense.
 In this scenario, you can copy dashboards from one environment directly to another environment after the Administrator of the target server provides access to the source server.
 The target server can only accept files from servers available on the Trusted Server List.
 For example, if you have two machines with Sisense installed, on the server where you want to copy dashboards to, you can provide access to the source server by adding the source server’s IP address to my list of allowed servers.

 After providing access, an Administrator or Designer can copy the dashboard directly to the target server.
 If the dashboard already exists on the target server, the Administrator or Designer will be notified and can overwrite the existing dashboard or create a duplicate dashboard on the target server.